simonjulianl/tp/docs/UserGuide.md

 * `ti/TITLE`: Matches the title field (Valid for: `Activities`)
 * `ta/TAG_DESCRIPTION`: Matches results that contain the specified tag in its list of tags (Valid for: `Activities`, _Tagging for `Doctors` and `Patients` coming soon_)

+* `all/KEYWORD` : Matches any field with the keyword specified

 Note:
 * Keyword is case-insensitive for convenience (“dia” will match diabetic patients even if the user stored the patient's condition as “Diabetes”)
 * Parameters can be repeated (e.g. `find n/Hans n/Bo` will return both `Hans Gruber` and `Bo Yang`)
-* If the optional parameters is not specified, the keyword will match any fields.
-E.g. `find dia` will return:
+* If the optional parameters `all` is  specified, the keyword will match any fields.
+E.g. `find t/all all/dia` will return:
     1. Doctor Claudia, whose name matches `dia`
     2. Patient Jaryl, whose medical condition, `diabetes`, matches `dia`
     3. Doctor Tom, whose specialty, `Pediatrics`, matches `dia`